NoSleepTillLambos/BlockBabies/README.md

 ## Development Process

+A large part of my inspiration came from axie infinity and its marketplace where users could breed, buy and sell their axies
+<a href="https://axieinfinity.com/">Axie infinity</a>
 I had to decide what my project was going to be based on and what the general theme would be. <br/> from playing Axie a lot and with the general idea being the same as what was expected of us in the brief i decided to base it off this.